List of Charlie and the Chocolate Factory characters: Chief of Police

 The unnamed chief of police (portrayed by Keegan-Michael Key) is a character in Wonka.

 The chief of police is the head of the local police department.
 What his fellow police officers don't know is that he is secretly in league with the Chocolate Cartel where Mr. Slugworth, Mr. Fickelgruber, and Mr. Prodnose often bribe him with chocolate to satisfy his sweet tooth.
 When asked to intimidate Willy Wonka, the chief of police wasn't up to it until they bribed him with a lot of chocolate.
 He then proceeded to shove Wonka's head into the fountain water three times while demanding that he not sell his chocolate, though Wonka had a hard time hearing since he got water in his ears.
 Then he used his billy club on Wonka offscreen.
 When Wonka, Noodle, and those enslaved to Ms. Scrubbit start secretly selling chocolate, they worked to avoid the chief of police and the other police officers.
 Due to his sweet tooth, the chief of police started to become overweight as he reveals the manhole trick to the Chocolate Cartel.
 He is bribed to have his police officers positioned at each of the manholes as he turns down Officer Affable's concerns on focusing on solving some unsolved crimes.
-After the edible plants in Wonka's shop was sabotaged by Ms. Scrubbit using Yeti Sweat, the chief of police was present at the shore when Wonka gave in to Slugworth's offer to leave town in exchange for those enslaved to Ms. Scrubbit to be released as he gets a signal from the boat captain that the explosives were secretly planted on the boat.
-Once Wonka was on the boat, the Chocolate Cartel use a crane operated by Ms. Bon Bon to load a large box of chocolate onto the chief of police's car.
+After the edible plants in Wonka's shop was sabotaged by Ms. Scrubbit using Yeti Sweat and different "poisons", the chief of police was present at the shore when Wonka gave in to Slugworth's offer to leave town in exchange for those enslaved to Ms. Scrubbit to be released as he gets a signal from the boat captain that the explosives were secretly planted on the boat.
+Once Wonka was on the boat and explodes, the Chocolate Cartel use a crane operated by Ms. Bon Bon to load a large box of chocolate onto the chief of police's car.
 The chief of police later arrived in an obese state with his police officers when Wonka and Noodle got ahold of the ledger and exposed Slugworth, Fickelgruber, and Prodnose's actions.
 Officer Affable finds the chief of police's name in the ledger detailing those they made business with leading to the chief of police getting arrested.